 I highly recommend Linux Academy- https://linuxacademy.com/ Not only do they have video courses but there are also hands-on labs.
 I watched every video, made notes, and did the labs.
 As I mentioned above the cloud playground and sandbox features are amazing.
 You can spin up your own Linux servers to play with and the sandbox gives you a true AWS Console login to use.
 Just that alone is worth the subscription.
 I also found other courses quite good.
 For example- There are AWS Hybrid courses that are excellent learning resources.

 Another huge resource I used is Tutorials Dojo- https://tutorialsdojo.com/ I stumbled upon this site via Reddit and it's an awesome resource.
 The AWS cheat sheets are condensed into knowledge and information specifically for the exam.
 In addition to that I purchased their practice exams on Udemy as my final resource.
 I spent another month going through and through the exams and explanations.
 Those tests were very helpful and I felt prepared for the exam after going through them.

-I took a little longer than most on this exam but without much cloud experience I wanted to gain as much real world knowledge as possible.
-Getting the certification was icing on the cake.
+I took a little longer than most on this exam but without much cloud experience, I wanted to gain as much real-world knowledge as possible.
+Getting the certification was the icing on the cake.
 Going through this process I signed up my company to become an AWS Partner to further grow our business.
 I'm looking forward to continuing to work with AWS.
-One final piece of advice I'll give is that be prepared to focus in on key words in the questions.
+One final piece of advice I'll give is that be prepared to focus in on keywords in the questions.
 Some questions will have a long paragraph on a complex scenario.
 The key is to look at the questions, note which technology or services are in play, and how to interpret what they are trying to accomplish.

-Hope this is helps and if you are currently studying for the exam, good luck!
+Hope this helps and if you are currently studying for the exam, good luck!